-Communications Fiji Ltd (CFL), the South Pacific regions largest commercial broadcaster, announced todav а final group after tax profit of \$797,336 (2020 \$824,394) for the year ended December 31st 2021.
+Communications Fiji Ltd (CFL), the South Pacific regions largest commercial broadcaster, announced today a final group profit after tax of \$1,551,061 (2021 \$797,336) for the year ended December 31st,2022.

-Group Chairman, William Parkinson said the result was a strong one considering the challenges faced in both Fiji and Papua New Guinea.
-CFL Fiji recorded an improved in performance delivering an after-tax profit of \$364,350 (2020 \$96,679).
-This performance was significantly stronger than the previous year as the 2020 result was boosted by a substantial increase in the valuation of CFL's 50% subsidiary 231 Waimanu Rd ltd, (CFL share of PAT in 2020 \$630,492).
+Group Chairman William Parkinson said the result was a strong one considering the challenges faced in both Fiji and Papua New Guinea.
+CFL Fiji operations recorded an improvement in performance delivering an after-tax profit of \$842,840 (2021 \$364,350).

-PNG FM recorded an after-tax profit of \$451,937(2020 \$727,715).
-The decline in profit resulted from the arrival of the third wave of Covid late in the year plus the declining value in the Kina.
+PNG FM recorded an after-tax profit of K1,146,464 (2021: K756,909).
+The increase in profit resulted largely from the Total Event Company and the resumption of public events.

-Communications Fiji Ltd announced a final dividend of 4 cents per share.
-This takes dividends paid out for the year ended December 31st 2021 to 8 cents per share (2020 4 cents).
-CFL shares will go ex-benefit on April 11th.
-The record date will be April 14th and the dividend will be paid out April 26th.
+Communications Fiji Ltd announced a final dividend of 13 cents per share.
+This takes dividends paid out for the year ended December 31st, 2022, to 17 cents per share (2021: 8 cents).
+The record date will be 20th April, ex benefit date 17th April, and payment will be made on 28th April 2023.

-Looking ahead Mr Parkinson said Communications Fiji Ltd comes out of this difficult time with a strong balance sheet and well equipped to tackle the future.
-PNG FM expects to commence construction of its new studio complex in late 2022 and CFL is enjoying good revenue growth from online media ventures like fijivillage.com.
+Looking ahead Mr Parkinson said CFL comes out of this difficult time with a strong balance sheet and well equipped to tackle the future.
+PNG FM expects to commence construction of its new studio complex shortly and CFL Fiji is expecting good growth in a much more positive political and economic environment.